Merkoba/Meltdown/README.md

 Several custom widgets made specifically for this program.

-Starts instantly and only loads the model and conversations when needed.
+Starts instantly and only loads the models and conversations when needed.

 Comands like `/clear`, `/stop`, `/log`, etc.